Dolutegravir / Rilpivirine Dosage

 -Seek medical evaluation at once if depressive symptoms develop.

--Patients of childbearing potential: Contact healthcare provider if you plan to become pregnant, become pregnant, or suspect you are pregnant during therapy; consistently use effective contraception.
+-Patients of childbearing potential: Consider an alternative regimen at time of conception through the first trimester of pregnancy.
+Contact healthcare provider if you plan to become pregnant, become pregnant, or suspect you are pregnant during therapy; consistently use effective contraception.

 More about dolutegravir / rilpivirine